 In this example, visitors who click a modification with a specific ID are segmented.

 Creating the trigger

 To create the trigger:

-- In the Frosmo Control Panel, select Triggers.
+- In the Frosmo Control Panel, in the sidebar, select More > Triggers.

 - Click Create trigger.

 Define the following settings: